 Below are a few points which you need to consider in order to successfully deliver your Apology Letter to Principal.

-- Seal the letter in a good-sized envelope: write the name of the principal (recipient) on the envelope.
+Write the name of the principal (recipient) on the envelope.

-- Deliver the letter by yourself: while it may be convenient to want to deliver your apology letter via a friend or a teacher for fear of shame and embarrassment, delivering your apology letter by yourself is the best way to sincerely express your regret.
+While it may be convenient to want to deliver your apology letter via a friend or a teacher for fear of shame and embarrassment, delivering your apology letter by yourself is the best way to sincerely express your regret.
 If you could be confident enough to deliver your letter, not just by yourself, but with a sincere smile, you will easily attract the forgiveness you seek.
 Remember.
 If the principal is not on seat at the time you are delivering the apology letter, the best thing to do is to wait for the time he will be in and give it to him.

-- Do not demand a response there and then: you must bear in mind that the principal may receive the letter of apology and not give any response at that moment.
+You must bear in mind that the principal may receive the letter of apology and not give any response at that moment.
 Do not stand there to demand a response, whether verbally or otherwise.
 You can go your way and wait for the response to be communicated to you.
 Sometimes, the response may never really come.
 If that becomes the case, be rest assured that you have done your part by tendering an apology.
 All you need to do is to continue striving to live up to your promise of ensuring that you do not repeat the same mistake.

 See a Sample Formats of Letter of Apology to Principal